 This is the first new station to be built by a heritage railway in many years and has seen highly complex railway engineering works take place, work not seen in the area since the tramway moved to Seaton in 1970.

-Every effort from the tramway staff has been put into creating the new station in Seaton, work which started last September.
+Every effort from the tramway staff has been put into creating the new station in Seaton, work which started in September 2017.
 Almost 450 tonnes of ballast, 300 sleepers and over 190 piles have been used in the project to lift the station two metres above the ground.
 The new building will be home to four new platforms, which will house four trams each night, creating a stunning showroom displaying some of the famous heritage trams.
 Brand new interpretation will allow an even more immersive visitor experience celebrating the fascinating story of the tramway.

-As well as the opening of the new station, there will also be the opening of a brand-new café and gift shop, Claude’s, named after and dedicated to Seaton Tramway’s founder, Claude Lane.
+As well as the opening of the new station, there is also the opening of a brand-new café and gift shop, Claude’s, named after and dedicated to Seaton Tramway’s founder, Claude Lane.
 The café will boast a new menu and is delighted to announce that it will be joining the effort in cutting the use of one-time-use plastics down to almost nothing including the offer of paper straws.
 The tramway hopes this is the first step of many in the journey to making Seaton a leader in green waste.
 ‘Claude’s’ will also contain a giftshop, offering a brand-new range of souvenirs & gifts.

 Seaton Tramway has had immense support from local residents, businesses, volunteers and staff and has been gratefully supported by the ‘Making it Local’ programme, which is in part funded by the European Agricultural Fund and has granted the Tramway £100k for its continued support for rural tourism, cultural and heritage activities.

 The new station is now open on Harbour Road, Seaton.